 - (c) complying in full with all academic admission requirements; and - (d) proof of medical aid cover to the satisfaction of the Institution.

-(3) When registered, an international student will be required to comply fully with all requirements of the relevant instructional programme including any subject which involves any official South African language.
+(Amended w.e.f.
+2013/01) - (3) When registered, an international student will be required to comply fully with all requirements of the relevant instructional programme including any subject which involves any official South African language.